Bartlesville Radio » News » Caney Valley Homecoming Interviews Continue on 104.9

 Tune into KRIG 104.9 tonight at 5:17 p.m to hear Homecoming interviews from Caney Valley – Ramona High School.
 KRIG will be bringing you interviews with Trojans Homecoming Royalty.

-Tonight’s program will feature Seniors: Addi Lakey, daughter of Kimberly and Aaron Youngblood, and Clane Norman, son of Bill and Debbie Norman compliments of Totah Communications, Totel CSI and Bartnet IP.
+Tonight’s program will feature Seniors: Payton Valentine, duaghter of Kristy Whitsitt and attendants KayLee Becker and Maddy Hudson, daughter of Kristin and Clinton Hudson and Senior escorts: Kenji and Leeland Hollenbeck and Matthew Haywood, son of Dora and glen Haywood, compliments of Totah Communications, Totel CSI and Bartnet IP.

+Tune in again tomorrow night at 5:15 as KRIG talks to Seniors: Paula Frenzel, Dally Harp, Layne Arthurs, Zak Wallis and Devin Cunningham.
+Tomorrow is "DC vs Marvel day" at Caney Valley High School - Ramona.

 « Back to News